RichardMidnight/wordpress/demo.md

     This is a PILOT PROJECT used to determine if it is worth continuing.

     ~ 50 % of our new business comes from web leads!!

+    Value:
+    - Should be less expensive to own and provide a better user experience.
+This has NOT been quoted yet.
+    - Wordpress is a simple Industry Standard Platform for building websites including e-commerce web sites.
+    - Tons of Themes and web pieces available without any coding... yet you can code specific functions if you need to.
+    - Product categorizing, filtering, upsells, cross-sells, ratings...
+    - Canned shopping cart and

+    - We would need to hire professional web developer, and popssibly some coding talent.
+But there might not be that much to do.

     Notes regarding this demo
     - Our current website is filled with great content.
 It is so free-form that it is expensive to improve.